-I had every intention to make a non-chocolate cookie.
+I had every intention to make non-chocolate butter pecan cookies.

 I had my butter, pecans, sugar, and flour.
 There was not a chocolate chip, chocolate bar, or box of cocoa powder within 8 feet of me and my mixer.
 I had a goal, no chocolate!
 Just some butter and pecans.